ilent2/otslm/README.md

     generation but things our group has found useful for displaying patterns.
 * `ui` contains graphical user interfaces for most of the functionality in the toolbox.

+The easiest way to get started is to run the examples provided under the `examples` directory.

 License
 -------